outreachy/website/CODE-OF-CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
-* Providing false information on the Outreachy mentor or intern agreement, the internship application, W-9 form, third-party payment authorization, or payment authorization request
+* Providing false information on the Outreachy mentor or intern agreement, the internship application, W-9 or W8-BEN forms, third-party payment authorization, or payment authorization request

 ## Our Responsibilities